UKRSE/UKRSE.github.io/events.md

 * 10\.00-10.10: Welcome - Simon Hettrick
 * 10\.10-10.40: Introduction to the RSE campaign - James Hetherington
 * 10\.40-11.10: Keynote: Maudsley Digital - Kumar Jacob
 * 11\.10-12.00: **What's New?** A chance to talk to people about something that interests you.
 	  It could be a technology, an idea, a project or  anything else that's interesting.
 	  It's your chance to interest people in your work, talk about new technology or get a problem solved.
 * 12\.00-13.00: Lunch
 * 13\.00-13.20: Introduction to the **breakout sessions** Discussion groups where we can get a better understanding of issues that affect the research software engineer: careers, recognition, working in research, reward and other issues.
 * 13\.20-14.20: Breakout session 1
-* 14\.20-14.50: **Reporting back** session 1:
+* 14\.20-14.40: **Reporting back** session 1:
         In this session, we will hear back from the discussions that took place during breakout session 1.
-* 14\.50-15.10: Coffee break
+* 14\.40-15.00: Coffee break
+* 15\.00-15.40: Cloud session with Microsoft Research and Google
-* 15\.10-16.10: Breakout sessions 2
+* 15\.40-16.40: Breakout sessions 2
-* 16\.10-16.40: **Reporting back** session 2:
+* 16\.40-17.00: **Reporting back** session 2:
         In this session, we will hear back from the discussions that took place during breakout session 2.
-* 16\.40-17.00: Final thoughts and election update
+* 17\.00-17.15: Final thoughts and election update
 * 18\.00-19.00: Start of hackday, pizzas and pitches.

 ## 16 September 2014 - Hackday